Cyber Risk Monitoring: Steps to Take Now

 Scrutinize Past Cybersecurity Performance

-The past doesn’t necessarily predict the future, but it can provide insight into how seriously an organization takes cybersecurity.
+The past doesn’t necessarily predict the future but can provide insight into how seriously an organization takes cybersecurity.
 If an organization has experienced numerous data breaches in the recent past, it may serve as a good indicator that your organization's data could become compromised.

 Employ the Principle of Least Privilege

-You should employ the principle of least privilege for every vendor that you work with.
+You should employ the least privilege principle for every vendor you work with.
 Ensure that they are only provided access to critical systems and data required to perform their work.
-While the vendor conducts their work, confirm that you have adequate monitoring in place to ensure that they aren’t accessing unnecessary systems or data.
-Finally, make sure that you have an effective vendor offboarding program in place to revoke access upon completion.
+While the vendor conducts their work, confirm that you have adequate monitoring to ensure they aren’t accessing unnecessary systems or data.
+Finally, ensure you have an effective vendor offboarding program to revoke access upon completion.

 Adapt Your Program Based on Risk Profile

 Vendors with robust cybersecurity programs who aren’t dealing with sensitive information may require less monitoring than vendors working with customer information or trade secrets.
-Be sure to profile, categorize and tier third parties according to their inherent risk during the vendor onboarding process.
-This will make it easy for you to determine the frequency and scope of risk assessments, as well as the level of monitoring that you need to perform for each vendor.
+During the vendor onboarding process, be sure to profile, categorize, and tier third parties according to their inherent risk.
+This will make it easy for you to determine the frequency and scope of risk assessments and the level of monitoring you need to perform for each vendor.
 As a result, you will use your resources wisely and scale your cyber monitoring activities to the risk the vendor represents.

 Next Steps for Ensuring Third-Party Vendor Cybersecurity

-Building an effective cyber risk monitoring program has never been more important.
-Prevalent makes it easy to manage third-party and fourth-party risk throughout your supply chain.
-Our vendor risk management platform combines continuous cyber risk monitoring with business, financial and reputation monitoring – coupled with automated vendor risk assessment capabilities for a 360-degree view of vendor risk.
+Building an effective cyber risk monitoring program has never been more critical.
+Prevalent makes navigating third-party and fourth-party risk manageable throughout your supply chain.
+Our vendor risk management platform combines continuous cyber risk monitoring with business, financial, and reputation monitoring – coupled with automated vendor risk assessment capabilities for a 360-degree view of vendor risk.
 Request a demo today to see if Prevalent is a fit for you.

 Tags: